opendatacube/datacube-core/docs/architecture/data_loading.rst

 On the other hand this way of partitioning code leads to less than optimal I/O access patterns.
-This is particularly noticeable when using “stacked files” (a common use case on the NCI installation of the dacube) while doing “pixel drill” type of access.
+This is particularly noticeable when using “stacked files” (a common use case on the NCI installation of the datacube) while doing “pixel drill” type of access.

 Problems are: